MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 chmod +x start.sh
 ```

-This file will be run by `/bin/sh` because we're using alpine image, so
+This file will be run by `/bin/sh` because we're using Alpine image, so
-the bash shell is not available.
+the `bash` shell is not available.
 We use `set -e` instruction to make sure
 that the script will exit immediately if a command returns a non-zero
 status.
 First step, we will run db migration.
 So we call the `/app/migrate`
 binary, pass in the path to the folder containing all migration SQL files,